Using a Personal Loan to Pay Off Credit Card Debt

 Once an applicant has chosen, applied for, and qualified for a personal loan, they’ll likely want to immediately take that money and pay off their credit card debt in full.

 Be aware that the process of receiving a personal loan may differ.
-Some lenders will pay off the borrower’s credit card companies directly, while others will send the borrower a check that they’ll then have to deposit and use to pay off the credit cards themself.
+Some lenders will pay off the borrower’s credit card companies directly, while others will send the borrower a lump sum that they’ll then use to pay off the credit cards themself.

 Hiding Those Credit Cards